IanMarteens/Austra/README.md

 * AUSTRA has been added as the main application for using the language.
 It is a WPF application, running on .NET Core 7/8.
 * Moving Average models can be generated and estimated.
 * Linear programming has been added to the library, and it is available in the language.
-* AVX512 support for random number generators.
+* AVX256 & AVX512 support for random number generators.
+* Real matrices can transform complex vectors.

 ## Next steps